 Dr. Ruprecht will provide written post-operative instructions for your procedure.
 Following these guidelines is an important step in a successful recovery and results.

 She will also prescribe medications for discomfort, natural healing supplements, and antibiotics as needed.
 In addition to remaining in contact with you following surgery, Dr. Ruprecht will schedule one or more follow-up visits to monitor your healing and outline the next steps in your treatment.

-If you’d like to explore bone grafts further, call us today or request an appointment online.
+If you would like to explore bone grafts further, call 949-472-5499 or request an appointment with Dr. Ruprecht online.